Saint Paul Street station: Reconstruction

 Track work in 2018–19, which included replacement of platform edges at several stops, triggered requirements for accessibility modifications at those stops.
 Design work for Saint Paul Street and seven other C Branch stations was 15% complete by December 2022.
 Designs shown in February 2024 called for both platforms at Saint Paul Street to be shifted to the far side of the intersection.
 In May 2024, the Federal Transit Administration awarded the MBTA $67 million to construct accessible platforms at 14 B and C branch stops including Saint Paul Street.

-As of June 2024, construction is expected to be complete in fall 2026.
+The MBTA awarded a $41.9 million design-build contract in April 2025.
+Designs shown in February 2026 called for only the inbound platform to be moved to the far side of the intersection; the outbound platform would remain on the near side.
+By March 2026, preliminary construction work was expected to take place in May and August 2026, followed by main construction from October to December 2026.
+Platform construction began during a shutdown of the C branch from August 8–16, 2026.
+The outbound platform will be closed from October 19 to November 7, 2026, for reconstruction.